Cosmology with Peculiar Velocity Surveys: Using Peculiar Velocities for cosmology

 We can also describe the velocity power spectrum, however because the velocity is a vector quantity we must use a different approach.
 Instead, we write the two-point statistics of the peculiar velocity field as a three-dimensional correlation tensor, with the general form:

-where $r_A$ and $r_B$ are two spatial positions, $i$ and $j$ represent components of the 3D peculiar velocity, and $\langle ... \rangle$ represents the ensemble average across many realisations.
+where $r_A$ and $r_B$ are two spatial positions, $i$ and $j$ represent components of the 3D peculiar velocity, and $\langle ... \rangle$ represents the ensemble average across many realisations, for more information see \cite{Gorski1988}.
 Assuming that the velocity field is irrotational (curl-free), homogeneous, isotropic, and perturbations in the velocity field are linear, we can rewrite the tensor in the form:

 where $\delta_{ij}^K$ is the Kronecker delta function, and $\Psi_{\parallel}(r)$ and $\Psi_{\perp}(r)$ are two isotropic functions given by:

 and,

 where $P_{vv}(k) = \frac{a^2H^2f^2}{k^2}\,P_{m}(k)$ is the velocity power spectrum, and $j_1(x) = \sin{(x)}/x^2 - \cos{(x)}/x$ is the first-order spherical Bessel function. $\Psi_{\parallel}$ and $\Psi_{\perp}$ are the radial and transverse correlation functions of the three-dimensional peculiar velocity field respectively.
 Up to this point we have been working with the three-dimensional velocity, which we cannot directly measure, and so we must recast the velocity correlation function in terms of the observable line-of-sight velocities \textbf{$u$}, turning Eq. \ref{eq:3dvelcorr} into